OpenCanvas-Pro/opencanvaspro-app/LICENSING_MODEL.md

 **Last Updated — 23 February 2026**

+---

+## Overview

-OpenCanvas Pro follows a dual-structure model.
+OpenCanvas Pro follows a structured multi-edition licensing model designed to balance transparency, accessibility, and proprietary innovation.

+---

 ## Public Repository

-This repository contains:
+This public repository contains:

 - Documentation
 - Conceptual architecture
-- Reference materials
+- Governance artifacts
 - Example boilerplates
 - Public datasets

-Licensed under Apache License 2.0.
+This repository is licensed under the **Apache License 2.0**.

-No core engine components are included in this repository.
+No production engine components, model orchestration logic, automation layers, or proprietary intelligence modules are included in this repository.

+The public repository is intended for documentation transparency, community reference, and educational purposes only.

 ---

+## Community Studio

+Community Studio is a free-to-use edition designed for individual practitioners, researchers, and small teams.

+It includes:

+- Local-first execution
+- Guided AutoML workflows
+- Core training and prediction capabilities

+The underlying machine learning engine, orchestration logic, automation mechanisms, and decision intelligence components are proprietary and maintained in a private core repository.

+Community Studio is distributed under a proprietary license.

+It is not open-source.

+---

 ## Journey Edition

-Commercial subscription-based edition with enhanced automation and robustness capabilities.
+Journey Edition is a commercial, subscription-based edition offering enhanced automation, robustness validation, and expanded operational capabilities.

-Proprietary license.
+Distributed under a proprietary commercial license.

 ---

 ## Enterprise Edition

-Custom enterprise deployment model featuring:
+Enterprise Edition provides customized enterprise deployment with advanced governance and automation features, including:

 - Local-first execution
 - Autonomous workflow orchestration
 - Robustness validation framework
 - Extended governance controls

-Proprietary license with contractual terms.
+- Advanced decision intelligence modules
+- Enterprise-grade compliance mechanisms

+Enterprise Edition is distributed under a proprietary contractual license.

 ---

+## Trademark Notice

-The OpenCanvas Pro name and logo are registered trademarks of OpenCanvas Pro.
+The OpenCanvas Pro name, visual identity, and associated marks are registered trademarks of OpenCanvas Pro.

+Unauthorized use of branding, identity elements, or commercial representation is prohibited.

+---

+© 2026 OpenCanvas Pro — All rights reserved.